-You can apply to prove single status for a given period within NSW.
+You can apply (by post, or in person) to prove single status for a given period within NSW.

 You may require a Single Status certificate if you intend to be married overseas or if you are returning to your country of residence to be married.
 It certifies that you have not been married in NSW during a specified period.